-As per last year's report, many companies did not have a dedicated full-time Finance Director (FD/CFO) on their Boards.
-Only 108 of the 200 London Listed Mining companies currently have this position at Board level.
-Although the number of Finance Directors has increased by 20% over the period the growth in the total number of companies still means that in real terms almost half of the publicly listed companies are still overlooking the focused insight, treasury and cost control support and responsibility an FD can and should provide.
+Just over half of companies now have a Finance Director represented at Board level As per last year's report, many companies did not have a dedicated full-time Finance Director (FD/CFO).
+Over the period the number of companies with this position represented at Board level has increased considerably from 56 to 70 - an increase of 25%.
+Although many companies are still overlooking the focused insight, treasury and cost control support and responsibility an FD can and should provide over half of the London-listed Oil and Gas companies are now representing this position at Board level.

 Last year our study found that despite companies having, on average, the correct balance of Non-Executive Directors, few of them can be considered independent according to the Code's requirements and even fewer of them were designated as a Senior INED.
-Since our last report there has been a strong increase in the numbers of Directors declared as independent with the levels of Senior Independent NEDS increasing by 38% and independent NEDs rising by 13%.
+Since our last report there has been a strong increase in the numbers of Directors declared as independent with the levels of Senior Independent NEDS increasing by 25% and independent NEDs rising by 33%.
 Despite this increase the levels still remain relatively low in real terms.
 It is worth noting that the vast majority of Directors that have been declared independent over the period have come from the AIM market that is not bound by the recommendations of the Code - not the Main-Market.

-The number of women represented at Board level in the UK Mining sector has risen from 34 to 47 - an increase of 38%.
-However, in real terms the percentage of female Directors has remained unchanged at 3.7%.
+The number of women represented at Board level in the UK Oil and Gas sector has risen from 29 to 41 - an increase of 41%.
+However, in real terms the percentage of female Directors has increased only slightly from 3.7% to 4.3%.
 Like last year the majority of positions held by women are Non-Executive roles rather than Executive ones.
-It is worth noting that the number of mining companies without any women on their Boards has fallen slightly from 87% to 82%.
+It is worth noting that the number of Oil and Gas companies without any women on their Boards has fallen slightly to 79%.
 This is largely due to changes on the Boards of AIM listed rather than Main-Market listed companies.

-The size of the average Mining Board is now only 75% of the UK average
+The size of the average Oil and Gas Board is 81% of the UK average